micmejia/bible-dump/NKJV/Exodus/Exod 14.md

 But the children of Israel had walked on dry _land_ in the midst of the sea, and the waters _were_ a wall to them on their right hand and on their left.

 ###### 30
-So the Lord saved[^g] Israel that day out of the hand of the Egyptians, and Israel saw the Egyptians dead on the seashore.
+So the Lord saved Israel that day out of the hand of the Egyptians, and Israel saw the Egyptians dead on the seashore.

 ###### 31
-Thus Israel saw the great [^h]work which the Lord had done in Egypt; so the people feared the Lord, and believed the Lord and His servant Moses.
+Thus Israel saw the great work which the Lord had done in Egypt; so the people feared the Lord, and believed the Lord and His servant Moses.